Here is why. It is long, but once you read it you'll have a much better understanding of how our advertising works.

 That is why you see your RPM go up when the increase is sustained over several days, or you see the RPM go up if the traffic goes back down.
 They start sending higher paying campaigns to more of your traffic, or you have less traffic that gets a higher share of premium campaigns.
 Either way, income goes up in relation to pageviews, and therefore, the RPM will go up.

 This is all very natural to programmatic advertising.
-Correct me if I'm mistaken, but I think we're the only network out there that gives you a daily breakdown of RPM.
+Correct me if I'm mistaken, but I think we're the only company out there that gives you a daily breakdown of RPM.
 That's why this is so glaringly obvious, and might seem like something is wrong.

 But the same behavior happens with any network, and any site, and you just aren't being given a view of it.
 Our own sites show almost identical graphs.
 When we have a single traffic spike that doesn't sustain itself for several days, our RPM dips in the graph too.
 It's completely expected behavior.